Simulation cockpit

-Simulation cockpits or simpits are environments designed to replicate a vehicle cockpit.
+A simulation cockpit, simpit or sim rig is an environment designed to replicate a vehicle cockpit.
 Although many pits commonly designed around an aircraft cockpit, the term is equally valid for train, spacecraft or car projects.

 'Simpit' is generally used to refer to amateur, home built, setups which are the focus of this article.
 For more information on commercial flight simulators please see Flight Simulator.

 Aircraft simpits

 By their very nature, aircraft cockpits tend to have complex controls, instrumentation, and radios not present in other types of simulation.
 Recreating these present specific additional challenges to anyone building a cockpit.
 Aircraft components are often expensive to purchase, and access to real aircraft cockpits is likely to be restricted due to security concerns, especially in the wake of the 9/11 attacks or if the builder has chosen a current military aircraft.

 A way to avoid a lot of the pitfalls is to not replicate a specific aircraft, simply a class of aircraft.
 Thus creating a generic GA, airliner, or military cockpit, which while it will not have every button or switch of the real aircraft, will have all the key elements for simulation.
 The other end of the scale is to build an exact 1:1 replica of the real cockpit, using real panels or even a complete cockpit from the chosen plane.
 All cockpit builds will be somewhere between these two concepts, and even highly accurate replica pits will often make some concessions, if only due to limitations of the simulation software driving them.